Fatigue

 For chronic fatigue (lasting longer than 6 months), the most common causes are the following:

-Chronic fatigue syndrome is a disorder of unknown cause that results in fatigue and certain other symptoms.
+Chronic fatigue syndrome, also known as myalgic encephalomyelitis or systemic exertion intolerance disease, is a disease of unknown cause that results in fatigue and certain other symptoms.
 Not everyone who has fatigue for no apparent reason has chronic fatigue syndrome.
-People with COVID-19 may have symptoms that last for weeks or even months, which is known as "long COVID" or "long-haul COVID" and resembles chronic fatigue syndrome.
+People with COVID-19 may have fatigue and other symptoms that last for weeks or even months, which is known as "long COVID" or "long-haul COVID" and resembles chronic fatigue syndrome.

 Less common causes